j4321/MyNotes/README.rst

 mostly on the Tk GUI toolkit.

 MyNotes is available in Catalan, Dutch, English, French, German and Spanish.
-If you wish to add a new translation, you are welcome to [contribute](CONTRIBUTING.md).
+If you wish to add a new translation, you are welcome to `contribute <CONTRIBUTING.md>`_.

 Install